tresoldi/dafsa/README.md

 If you use `dafsa`, please cite it as:

 > Tresoldi, Tiago (2020).
 DAFSA, a a library for computing Deterministic Acyclic Finite State Automata.
 Version 1.0.
 Jena.
-Available at: <https://github.com/tresoldi/dafsa>
+DOI: 10.5281/zenodo.3668870

 In BibTeX: